educational-technology-collective/morf/docs/documentation/README.md

 RUN pip3 install numpy pandas
 ```

+This line uses `pip` to install Python libraries that are used in the feature extraction and modeling code in `mwe`.

-Now that Python and `pip` were installed in the previous step, this uses `pip` to install Python libraries.
+Note that Python and `pip` were installed in the previous step, which makes the use of `pip` available in this step (just as if it were installed on any machine).

 #### (4) install r and dependencies

 ```
 RUN \
-  sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu trusty/" >> /etc/apt/sources.list' && \
+  sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu xenial/" >> /etc/apt/sources.list' && \
   gpg --keyserver hkp://keyserver.ubuntu.com:80 --recv-key E084DAB9 && \
   gpg -a --export E084DAB9 | apt-key add - && \
   apt-get update && \